Category: Jazz

 -

-Liner Note: Marty Krystall’s Mojave: Gunsmoke
+Jazz: Liner Note — Marty Krystall’s Mojave: Gunsmoke

 “I want to compose in the moment, spontaneously, and to come up with different sounds.”